transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

  - For information about locations for your cluster, see [Supported regions](/docs/blockchain/reference?topic=blockchain-ibp-regions-locations#ibp-regions-locations).
  - Explore the scenarios on the panel to see the different levels of cluster resources that are required depending on your use case.
  - Choose **Standard cluster (recommended):**  If you need a longer term option that includes multiple nodes for high availability.
-For cluster type, select **Kubernetes**. **Choose version 1.13, 1.14, or 1.15**.
+For cluster type, select **Kubernetes**. **Choose a [supported version](/docs/containers?topic=containers-cs_versions#version_types){: external}**.
 To deploy a paid cluster, see [Creating a standard cluster](/docs/containers?topic=containers-clusters#clusters_ui_standard){: external}.
 Note that if you want high availability or disaster recovery that you will need to make a decision about the storage class you are using.
 The `default` storage class on the cluster will be used by the dynamic provisioning.
 So, customers can set any storage class as the default.
 For more information, see [Deciding on the file storage configuration](/docs/containers?topic=containers-file_storage#file_predefined_storageclass){: external}.
  - Choose **Free cluster:** If you want to preview the platform for less than 30 days. **Note** that it is not possible to migrate from a free cluster to a paid cluster.
 The free type of cluster offers limited storage and transaction throughput.
 For instructions on what to do when your Kubernetes cluster expires, see this topic on [Kubernetes cluster expiration](/docs/blockchain?topic=blockchain-ibp-console-manage-console#ibp-console-manage-console-cluster-expiration).
  - For more information about the differences between the free and paid Kubernetes clusters on {{site.data.keyword.cloud_notm}}, see [Comparison of free and standard clusters](/docs/containers?topic=containers-cluster_types#cluster_types){: external}.